Diocese of Astorga

-The Roman Catholic Diocese of Astorga (Dioecesis Asturicensis) is a diocese whose seat is in the city of Astorga, in the province of León, Castile and León, Spain.
+The Diocese of Astorga (Dioecesis Asturicensis) is a Latin Church diocese of the Catholic Church whose seat is in the city of Astorga, in the province of León, Castile and León, Spain.

 The diocese is a part of the ecclesiastical province of the Roman Catholic Archdiocese of Oviedo since 1954.
 It traces its foundation to the 3rd century, making it one of the oldest in Spain.